kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/direct-connection.md

 keywords: 'kubernetes, kubesphere, multicluster, hybrid-cloud'
 description: 'Overview'

-weight: 2340
+weight: 3011
 ---

 ## Prerequisites

-You have already installed at least two KubeSphere clusters, please refer to [Installing on Linux](../../../installing-on-linux) or [Installing on Kubernetes](../../../installing-on-kubernetes) if not yet.
+You have already installed at least two KubeSphere clusters.
+Please refer to [Installing on Linux](../../../installing-on-linux) or [Installing on Kubernetes](../../../installing-on-kubernetes) if they are not ready yet.

 {{< notice note >}}
 Multi-cluster management requires Kubesphere to be installed on the target clusters.
-If you have an existing cluster, please install a minimal KubeSphere on it as an agent, see [Installing Minimal KubeSphere on Kubernetes](../../installing-on-kubernetes/minimal-kubesphere-on-k8s) for details.
+If you have an existing cluster, you can deploy KubeSphere on it with a minimal installation so that it can be imported.
+See [Minimal KubeSphere on Kubernetes](../../../quick-start/minimal-kubesphere-on-k8s/) for details.
 {{</ notice >}}

 ## Direct Connection